ModelValidationProgram/MVP-NonClinalAF/sim_outputs_meta/README.md

 * `pos_pyslim` position as output from pyslim, which is 1 less than SliM output
 * `a_freq_full` allele frequency of derived allele based on all samples
 * `a_freq_subset` allele frequency of derived allele based on subset of individuals sampled according to their fitness
+* `muttype` muttype from SliM (causal mutations)
+* `p` allele frenquency from SliM (causal mutations)
+* `cor_sal` correlation of deme allele frequency and deme salinity optimum from SliM (all samples)
+* `cor_temp` correlation of deme allele frequency and deme temperature optimum from SliM (all samples)
 * `mutSalEffect` for causal mutations, effect of mutation on the salinity phenotype
 * `mutTempEffect`  for causal mutations, effect of mutation on the temperature phenotype
+* `causal`a logical value indiciating whether it was a causal mutation (had a non-zero effect on either temp or salinity trait)

 * `INFO`  for causal mutations, information output from slim

+* `af_cor_temp`

 * `af_cor_temp` correlation between allele frequency and temperature based on subset of individuals sampled according to their fitness
+* `af_slope_temp` slope between between allele frequency and temperature based on subset of individuals sampled according to their fitness
+* `af_cor_temp_P` P-value for correlation between allele frequency and temperature based on subset of individuals sampled according to their fitness
+* `af_cor_temp_mlog10P` -log10 P value of above measure
 * `af_cor_sal` correlation between allele frequency and salinity based on subset of individuals sampled according to their fitness
+* `af_slope_sal` slope between between allele frequency and salinity based on subset of individuals sampled according to their fitness
+* `af_cor_sal_P`  P-value for correlation between allele frequency and salinity based on subset of individuals sampled according to their fitness
+* `af_cor_sal_mlog10P` -log10 P value of above measure

+* `causal_temp` a categorical variable indicating the locus type (see sub-bullets below)
+* `causal_sal` a categorical variable if the locus type  (see sub-bullets below)
+    * `causal`  the locus has an allele with a non-zero effect on the phenotype
+    * `neutral-linked` a locus with alleles that have zero effect on the phenotype, but arise in the part of the genome where they may be linked to a locus that is causal. (e.g., sites 1-500000)
+    * `neutral` a locus with alleles that have zero effect on the phenotype, and arise in the part of the genome unaffected by selection (e.g., sites 500001-1e06)
+* `LG` linkage group
+* `colors` a color level for plotting - shades of yellow for LGs affected by selection(e.g., sites 1-500000), shades of grey for LGs unaffected by selection (e.g., sites 500001-1e06)
+* `Va_temp` estimate of additive genetic variance of the locus on the temeprature trait (based on the subset of individuals sampled according to their fitness)
+* `Va_temp_prop` proportion of the total additive genetic variance on the temeprature trait explained by this mutation
+* `Va_sal` estimate of additive genetic variance of the locus on the salinity trait (based on the subset of individuals sampled according to their fitness)
+* `Va_sal_prop` proportion of the total additive genetic variance on the salinity trait explained by this mutation
+* `cor_temp_sig`  a logical value indicating whether the `af_cor_temp` was significant after Bonferroni correction
+* `cor_sal_sig`  a logical value indicating whether the `af_cor_sal` was significant after Bonferroni correction

 * `af_cor_temp_pooled` correlation between allele frequency and temperature based on subset of individuals sampled according to their fitness, for individuals pooled by temperature instead of by population
 *`af_cor_sal_pooled` correlation between allele frequency and salinity based on subset of individuals sampled according to their fitness, for individuals pooled by salinity instead of by population
 * `af_slope_temp` slope between allele frequency and temperature based on subset of individuals sampled according to their fitness